The Eventbrite Tickets plugin allows us to quickly create events on your WordPress site and associate them with tickets over on Eventbrite.com.

 Before you can use it and start adding tickets, however, you will need to get your website connected to your Eventbrite account.
 Since Eventbrite Tickets 4.5, the connection is quick and easy:

-- Navigate to your WP Admin → Events → Settings > APIs tab and click the Connect to Eventbrite button.
+- Navigate to your WP Admin → Events → Settings > Integrations tab and click the Connect to Eventbrite button.

 - You will be redirected to your Eventbrite.com account.